jjepen/GoogleDomainsDynamicDNS/Readme.md

-[title]
-Google Domains Dynamic DNS Updates
+# Google Domains Dynamic DNS Updates

 This script provides a method to update dynamic DNS records for domain names hosted on Google Domains.